The companies were awarded at the 19th CONSTRUCTION WORLD Annual Awards.

 India’s Fastest Growing Construction Companies – these companies have been selected on the basis of their financial performance.

 Construction companies have been categorised as under:Large with revenue >Rs55 billion.Medium with revenue >Rs20 billion toSmall size with revenue Rs2 billion.

-1st rank: Welspun Enterprises won the 1st rank for the Fastest Growing Construction Companies in the Small Category.
+This year, there was a tie for the 1st rank for the Fastest Growing Construction Companies in the Medium Category.

-2nd rank: PSP Projects won the 2nd rank for the Fastest Growing Construction Companies in the Small Category.
+1st rank: APCO Infratech and Dineshchandra R Agrawal Infracon (DRAIPL) won the 1st rank for the Fastest Growing Construction Companies in the Medium Category.

-3rd rank: Ahluwalia Contracts (India) (ACIL) won the 3rd rank for the Fastest Growing Construction Companies in the Small Category.
+3rd rank: HG Infra Engineering won the 3rd rank for the Fastest Growing Construction Companies in the Medium Category.

 Click here to know who were the Fastest Growing Construction Companies in the Large Category.

-Click here to know who were the Fastest Growing Construction Companies in the Medium Category.
+Click here to know who were the Fastest Growing Construction Companies in the Small Category.